m7a/co-maartifact/README.md

 `ARTIFACT`    Identifier for this artifact, e.g. `ial_in_....deb` `DESTDIR`     Directory to extract the artifact's contents to.
-`DEFINITION`  String identifying this artifact (see next section)
+`DEFINITION`  String identifying this artifact (see next section) `BRANCH`      Optionally specify a git branch to checkout.
 ------------  ---------------------------------------------------

 ## Definitions